newrelic/newrelic-quickstarts/docs/config-spec.md

 # Metadata
 #####################

+# NOT USING RIGHT NOW
 # Unique identifier for this observability pack
-uuid: guid, required
+# uuid: guid, required

-# Display name for observability pack
+# Name acts as a unique identifier for this observability pack
+# Formatted as hyphenated lowercase
-# Example: Apache
+# Example: apache, golden-signals-for-web-servers
 name: string, required

 # Deprecate in favor of short-description?
 # A short form description for this Observability Pack.
 Used throughout the platform when displaying the pack.
 description: string, required

+# NOT USING RIGHT NOW
 # url slug for linking on public website
 # recommended format: make this a lowercase and hyphenated version
 # of the `name` field
-slug: string, required
+# slug: string, required

 # Level categorization of Observability Pack
 level: enum, required # One of [ New Relic, Verified, Community ]